patriceckhart/neos-react-form/README.md

 ## Usage

 Your `onSubmit()` function should fetch a post request which passes a FormData object to the Neos Flow ActionController.
+A ready to use backend connector is in progress.

 ```javascript
 import * as React from "react";